-On top of being able to earn more merits towards a PPA degree, your image can land a spot in the PPA Loan Collection, get published in the annual Loan Collection book and put on display at Imaging USA.
+On top of being able to earn more merits towards a PPA degree, your image can land a spot in the PPA Imaging Excellence Collection, get published in the annual Imaging Excellence Collection book, and put on display at Imaging USA.

 Want to learn more about how the IPC judging process works?
 Great!
 We'd love to share that with you!